nellyiya/linear_regression_model/README.md

 # **🩺 Heart Attack Risk Prediction API**

 ## **🏥 Project Overview**
+Mission: Predict heart attack risk using a rich dataset with varied features.(Healthcare GCGOS)

 Heart disease remains one of the leading causes of death worldwide.
 This project leverages **machine learning** to predict the likelihood of a heart attack based on various health and lifestyle factors.